onomondo/getting-started/README.md

 Example forked from [esp-idf repo](https://github.com/espressif/esp-idf/tree/master/examples/protocols/pppos_client).

-## Overview

-*A general PPP application consists of two parts: PPP server which is provided by cellular modem module and PPP client which is provided by ESP32 in this example.
-Standard operating systems like Windows and Unix integrate a full PPP stack and provide a way to setup PPP connection at the same time.
-But how can we get access to Internet by PPP protocol in a resource constrained system?
-Fortunately, the PPP protocol has already been implemented in lwIP, but it doesn't supply a common way to setup a PPP connection.
-This example introduces a library focusing on sending and parsing AT commands, and also provides useful functions to set up PPP connection.
-When PPP connection has been established, the IP packet flow from application side will be transmitted to Internet by cellular module.*

 ## What is this?
 The kit is designed to showcase some of the features provided by Onomondo.
 Head over to [app.onomondo.com/getting-started](https://app.onomondo.com/getting-started) to get a guided tour of the platform and to see the data packets in real-time.